The first American stereophonic discs were released by Audio Fidelity Records, in March, 1958. The four 33 & a third titles were..

 Image and logo from ABC Records and Sansui Electronics (see media fair use rationale at end of article)

-The first Columbia-Sony SQ LPs were released in April 1972.
+The first Columbia-Sony SQ LPs were released in late 1971.
 Similar to the ABC-Sansui system, SQ Full Logic created the illusion of four separate sound tracks by "encoding" each of the two rear channels into the two in front.
 It worked pretty well.
 In fact, SQ quad recordings -such as Santana's "Abraxas" album, Pink Floyd's "Atom Heart Mother" album (a British import) and Edgar Winter's "Frankenstein" song- demonstrated some neat, moving-around-the-room effects.

 To convert from stereo to quad, one would need to either scrap everything and buy an entirely new sound system or else acquire an additional stereo amp, two more speakers and the appropriate decoder(s).
-For CD-4, one would also have to have the CD-4 demodulator, a new turntable and phono cartridge that could accommodate the additional frequency range of the carrier wave.
+For CD-4, one would have to have the CD-4 demodulator, a new "high capacitance" turntable and phono cartridge that could accommodate the additional frequency range of the carrier wave.

-The sonic separation of CD-4 LPs was superior to that of the two matrix systems...however, there was also a great deal of distortion with the CD-4 system that was not present when playing QS or SQ matrix quadraphonic LPs.
+The sonic separation of CD-4 LPs was superior to that of the two major matrix systems...however, there was also a great deal of distortion with the CD-4 system that was not present when playing QS or SQ matrix quadraphonic LPs.

 The three competing -and totally non-compatible- systems vied for prominence through the remainder of the 1970s, with none emerging victorious.
 Quad sound was gone and nearly forgotten by the advent of the digital compact disc, in 1983.